 • Dues cover the cost of club field trip liability insurance, provided through the.EFMLS.

 The Keene Mineral Club publishes an award-winning monthly newsletter, which features news about upcoming meetings and field trips, minutes from previous meetings, articles written by club members, free classified ads, and other items of special interest.
 Printed newsletters will be mailed to printed-newsletter members a week or so prior to each club meeting.
 Virtual newsletters will be e-mailed to e-mail newsletter members, usually a day or two before the printed newsletter is mailed.
+Articles for the newsletter, mineral-related items for sale, etc., may be submitted to the editor, Doug Hanson by email.

 Please feel free to contact any our club president: Kathleen Welker